kpecsok98/Worcester-Greenspace/README.md

 Next we will want to add the 'Worcester_EJ_some' and the 'Worcester_EJ_all' data to Carto, so like with the Worcester data click 'Add New Layer' and upload these two zip files.
 Again the name of them may be a little off but it should be recognizable which zip folder is needed to upload.

-Once these data are uploaded let's make the following edits to the Worcester_EJ_all data.
+Once these data are uploaded let's make the following edits to the Worcester_EJ_all data on Carto.
 Follow these images below to see what to do.